 What Is Stranded Colorwork Knitting?

-Stranded colorwork knitting uses two colors worked in the same round, with the unused yarn carried loosely across the back of the fabric as floats.
-This technique creates dense, warm fabric and allows for beautiful geometric or pictorial designs.
+Stranded colorwork knitting uses two colors worked in the same round, with the unused yarn carried loosely across the back of the fabric as โfloats.โ This technique creates dense, warm fabric and allows for beautiful geometric or pictorial designs… all from simple stockinette stitch, just worked with two yarns instead of one.

 Stranded Knitting or Fair Isle Technique: these patterns may appear intricate, but they're simply crafted in stockinette stitch with a two-color-per-round approach: one hue for the motifs and another for the backdrop.
 The yarn not currently in use is carried, or ‘stranded', across the back of the active stitches, remaining concealed on the fabric's right side.
 These carried yarns form ‘floats' behind the stitches, resulting in a denser and cozier material than single-yarn knitting, though with a bit less give.